Rajakavitha1/testing_gitbook/production-environment/ingress-controller/istio.md

 * [ ] Install Seldon Enterprise Platform with Istio ingress controller

-1. Update the configurations in the `install-values.yaml` file that you created when installing Seldon Enterprise.
-Replace `<ip_address>` with the IP address that you made a note of when installing Istio ingress gatway and save the file with the following content:
+1. Update the configurations in the install-values.yaml file you created during the Seldon Enterprise installation.
+Replace <ip_address> with the IP address noted during the Istio Ingress Gateway installation, and save the file with the following content:

     ```yaml
     image: